Ubuntu: I am because we are

 Global Developing Countries

-Our frameworks serve schools across the developing world facing similar challenges and opportunities.
+Our frameworks serve schools across the developing world facing similar challenges.

 South Asia